ibexa/documentation-developer/docs/guide/page/page_blocks.md

 #### Event subscriber

-In this example, the items selected in the location list will be shown in the same way as the `Collection` block.
+In this example, the items selected in the location list are shown in the same way as the `Collection` block.
 Therefore, the event subscriber for the `Collection` block is reused:

 ``` php